Vampires vs. the Bronx Ending, Explained

 Vampires vs. the Bronx Plot Synopsis

-The film utilizes minor characters, a group of gamblers on the side of the road and a vlogging teenager, to give exposition both on the main characters and the current situation of the neighborhood.
+The film utilizes minor characters, a group of gamblers on the side of the road, and a vlogging teenager to give exposition to both the main characters and the current situation of the neighborhood.
 Several people have recently gone missing, but there is not much clamor about it.
 As Tony, a local grocery store owner, points out to Miguel and his friends, nobody will be bothered if any of them goes missing because they are from the Bronx.

 One night, while hiding from a gangster, Miguel sees a vampire killing the aforementioned gangster and realizes that the neighborhood is facing an invasion by the creatures of the night.
 Their front is the same real-estate business that has been buying all the properties in the Bronx, the Murnau Properties.
 When he first tells his friends, they predictably don’t believe him.
 But once they see the coffins and the vampires, they come to the same conclusion as Miguel that the Bronx is in grave danger, and they have to do something about it.